CMakePP/CMaize/docs/src/building/cmake_primer.rst

 CMake's official website is `here <https://cmake.org/>`_ and contains links to download and install the CMake package.
 CMake is also readily available in most package managers.
-Most modern packages that rely on CMake require at least CMake version 3.0, but you'll need at least version 3.14 to build CMakePP-based projects.
+Most modern packages that rely on CMake require at least CMake version 3.0, but you'll need at least version 3.14 to build CMaize-based projects.

 Building CMake